Personal trainer business plan for starting your own business

 |Subtotal Direct Cost of Sales||$9,149,000.00||$11,183,000.00||$13,668,594.00|

 Just like a martial arts business plan, this business needs a lot of skilled people to run.
-As the services are to be provided by trainers, the bulk of our workers need to be experienced personal trainers.
-When you write business plan personal training, you need to make a complete personnel plan.
+As the services are to be provided by trainers, the bulk of our workers need to be experienced personal trainers business plan.
+When you write a business plan personal training, you need to make a complete personnel plan.

 7.1 Company Staff